A Hawaii military family avoids tap water at home. They're among those suing over 2021 jet fuel leak

-JOINT BASE PEARL HARBOR-HICKAM, Hawaii (AP) — Richelle Dietz, a mother of two and wife of a U.S. Navy officer, often thinks about water.
+JOINT BASE PEARL HARBOR-HICKAM, Hawaii (AP) — Richelle Dietz, a mother of two and wife of a U.S. Navy chief petty officer, often thinks about water.

 The family, stationed in Honolulu, spends more than $120 a month on jugs of bottled water for drinking, cooking and cleaning, as well as showerhead and sink filters.
 Each night the children, ages 13 and 5, carry cups of bottled water upstairs to their bathrooms to brush their teeth.

-Note: This story has been updated to correct that Dietz's husband is a non-commissioned officer, not an officer.